-The content of these training course materials is suitable for anyone that is required to deal with disciplinary procedures at work.
+The content of these ‘discipline in the workplace’ training course materials are suitable for anyone that is required to deal with disciplinary procedures at work.

 The training will break down the various elements of the processes from informal to formal right through to appeals and will provide clear guidelines on how to approach the difficult subject of discipline in the workplace.

 Discipline in the workplace has a pivotal role to play in any organisation.
 Used correctly and fairly, where appropriate, discipline can ensure that employers, customers, suppliers and employees are protected from any misconduct that may occur within the workplace.

 These training course materials set out to look at how to identify where disciplinary procedures and rules help with employee relations and promote fairness and consistency in the treatment of individuals.
 They will provide clear guidance on the procedures that should be followed, whilst ensuring participants understand best practice and how to resolve issues early and effectively to minimise the impact poor discipline can have on a business.

 Samples of training course materials

 The main content of the training course materials…

 ACAS Code of Practice & Setting and Maintaining Standards – Statutory requirements relating to discipline within the workplace.
 What constitutes reasonable behaviour along with the importance of setting and maintaining standards.
 Looking at the difference between Capability and Culpability

 Informal or Formal Approach? – Discussing unsatisfactory behaviour with the employee concerned.
 Deciding on the best approach with the overriding aim of taking corrective, early action

 Informal Approach – Minor misconduct can usually be dealt with informally, the materials will look at counselling: definition, usage and stages to use.